holler4amarshall/a_zen_attempt_at_automating_todo_list/README.md

 when I added this test in, I noticed that there is a bug? in the application when running in Chrome browser:

-after an item is edited, the new value appears on the screen after the item has been edited.
+issue: after an item is edited, the new value appears on the screen after the item has been edited.

-chrome issue: *however, once the URL is refreshed, the item displays the old text.*
+*however, once the URL is refreshed, the value returns to the old text.*

 As a last minute resort: I updated the test flow, to incorporate the expected result of this bug.